Amarthgul/PersonalCodes/DeviantData/README.md

-This folder will contain different data form
+This folder contains:
-Yet it only has a sexagesimal caculation
+    A sexagesimal caculation
+    A Hex-Dec convert